Compliance-Addons/CompliPlus/README.md

 - End grass in some of the End's biomes
 - Sapling blocks being 2 blocks high when mid-grown
 - Shroomlights changing colour per-biome (or maybe when they're next to a nether/warped wart block)
-- Blackstone (blast) furnaces and smokers in the nether
+- Blackstone Blast furnaces and smokers in the nether
 - Bedrock looking different in the End (maybe as a portal frame of some kind?)
 - Biome-specific bells
 - Biome-specific campfires